Advice levelsWhat does this mean?

 Recent attacks in European cities have targeted:

-Christmas markets and New Year's celebrations remain vulnerable.
+Christmas markets and New Year's celebrations are also potential targets for attacks.

 To protect yourself from terrorism: